falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 #### Plugin In Action

-This plugin can be configured in Falco by adding the following to falco.yaml:
+This plugin can be configured in Falco by adding the following to `falco.yaml` file:

 ```yaml
 plugins: